ocean-tracking-network/node-manager-training/_episodes/09_Supplementary notebooks.md

 ## Check Environment

 This notebook checks your system Python environment against our `environment.yml`.
-This is to see if the Python packages and libraries you have installed are inline with what is required to run the ipython.
+This is to see if the Python packages and libraries you have installed are in line with what is required to run the ipython Notebooks.
 This will assist you with updating your packages if they become out-of-date, or if OTN develops and publishes new tools which rely on new packages.

 ## scientific_name_check